Portfolio

 What are your strengths?

-I’m a fast-learning generalist with a knack for spotting both opportunities and red flags early.
-In ventures from fintech to proptech, I’ve turned vague ideas into market-tested products — like pivoting Finioo from zero traction to daily sign-ups by zeroing in on the right target segment.
-Founders appreciate that I can speak both commercial and technical language, focus in what really matters, and give them actionable next steps they can execute on the same day.
+I am a fast-learning generalist with a knack for spotting both opportunities and red flags early.
+In verticals from fintech to proptech, I’ve turned vague ideas into market-tested products — like pivoting Finioo, a spinout of my current scaleup, from zero traction to daily sign-ups by zeroing in on the right target segment.
+I think founders appreciate that I can speak both commercial and technical language, focus on what really matters, and suggest actionable steps they can execute on the same day.

 What drives you?

-I’m driven by using technology to open up access — whether it’s helping a startup founder secure their first big client, bringing fintech tools to underserved markets, or enabling media platforms to connect people in meaningful ways.
-Seeing a venture grow from concept to impact keeps me motivated.
+I’m driven by using technology to open up access — whether it’s helping a startup founder secure their first big client, bringing tools to underserved markets, or enabling media platforms to connect people in meaningful ways.
+Seeing a venture grow from concept to impact is really motivating for me.

 How do you support early-state founders in building their ventures?